Judith Weinstock: Biography

-and later as a kindergarten teachers’ instructor, a kindergarten superintendent, and an executive member of the Central District at the Ministry of Education.
-In this capacity, she wrote and instituted curriculums for public and public-religious kindergartens.
+and later as a kindergarten teacher’s instructor, a kindergarten superintendent, and an executive member of the Central District at the Ministry of Education.
+In this capacity, she wrote and instituted curricula for public and public-religious kindergartens.

 After her retirement in 2002, she embarked on her literary work.
 She wrote short stories that were published in Maariv, Yedioth Ahronoth, Ha'ir, and Makor Rishon.
 Her books, the short story anthology 'Who by fire', and the novel 'A Woman Like Her', were published by Kinneret Zmora-Bitan Dvir.

 Judith Weinstock is married to Ben-Zion Weinstock, a former insurance professional, founder and first chairman of the Shomra insurance company, and today owner of a real estate firm.
 They reside in Petah Tikva.

 Weinstock is a mother of four: Yossi Weinstock, former CEO of Shomra insurance company and now an entrepreneur; Shai Kerem (Weinstock), a journalist and Dana International's manager-producer; Alon Weinstock, a documentary filmmaker; and Tami Pat-Weinstock, a nurse.